 My point being….we really didn’t feel like we left Germany.
-There were of course small differences, but as an outsider I didn’t notice much of a change.
+There were of course small differences, but I didn’t notice much of a change.

 The apres skiing lived up to its hype!
-I’ve skiied Vail, Breckenridge, Copper, Keystone, Alyeska (Alaska), and nothing compares to the apres ski scene in Europe.
+I’ve snowboarded Vail, Breckenridge, Copper, Keystone, Alyeska (Alaska), all over Lake Tahoe, and nothing compares to the apres ski scene in Europe.
 NOTHING.
 People would start drinking at 10am and party all day.
 Those getting out and actually skiing would be done by 3-4 (when the lifts close), and then everyone would congregate in an apres ski bar.
 I really enjoyed Apresski Tanzhimmel.

 If you’ve never been, these bars all have a few things in common; traditional Austrian folk songs, people dancing on tables, people drinking wayyy more than they should, and pretty much everyone having a great time.